TimvanScherpenzeel/spars/README.md

 Contains a fullscreen and pointerlock polyfill that can be used without having to worry about vendor prefixes.

-### Threads

-Contains code to dynamically create a worker for a specific function.
-Inspired by [greenlet](https://github.com/developit/greenlet).

 ### Utilities

 Contains some commonly used utilities (assertions, UUID, query parameters, etc..).